-A carved traditional wooden Kotiate War Club.
-Maori warriors were fierce fighters and in the close confines of New Zealand's dense bush, small hand weapons were the most practical to use.
+A carved traditional wooden Kotiate Replica Club.
+Maori warriors were fierce fighters and in the close confines of New Zealand's dense bush, small hand clubs were the most practical to use.

-The Kotiate with its unique violin shape has notches on the edge which were used to trap an enemy fighter weapon.
-They were often carved in stone or jade and were used like a knife with a stabbing movement so needed the strong wrist tether to keep them in the hand while fighting.
+The Kotiate with its unique violin shape has notches on the edge which were used to trap an enemy fighters own club.
+The were used like a knife with a stabbing movement so needed the strong wrist tether to keep them in the hand while fighting.

 STAY CONNECTED for the latest on New Arrivals, Events, Promotions & much more...